IPL 8: All that you want to know about the T20 extravaganza

-As the eighth season of the Indian Premier League starts today, mid-day presents a ready reckoner of the teams and their players
+As the eighth season of the Indian Premier League starts today with the match between Kolkata and Mumbai, mid-day presents a ready reckoner of the teams and their players

 Delhi Daredevils, Chennai Super Kings, Sunrisers Hyderabad, Royal Challengres Bangalore, Kings XI Punjab, Kolkata Knight Riders, Mumbai Indians and Rajastahn Royals

 Best IPL finish: 2012 playoffs; 2008, 2009 semi-finalist

 Coaches: Gary Kirsten (head coach), Pravin Amre and Sridharan Sriram (assistant coaches) and Alfonso Thomas (bowling coach).